Best practices to improve your accounts receivable process

 If so, you probably want to stop doing that.

-The solution is an automated system.
+The solution is an automated system that improves your collections procedures.

 Bear with us, though; we’ll get there shortly.